What the heck is this Octopus Initiative thing?

 As the borrower, you must take care to prevent damage to the artwork during the loan period.
 This includes installing the artwork immediately upon picking it up and using recommended hardware and tools (provided in each carrying case).
 The artwork must be placed directly on a wall that is at least 20 feet from any fire, heat or humidity source.
 The artwork must be installed indoors at all times.
 Smoking around the artwork is prohibited.

 You may not unframe, unglaze, remove from mats, or otherwise alter the artwork at any time.
 In the event of damage please get in touch with the Octopus Initiative administrator as soon as possible to assess the severity.
-To report damage, please reach out to Nell Mack at email@example.com or call her at 720.236.1824.
+To report damage, please reach out to Krista Lauer at firstname.lastname@example.org or call her at 720.236.1831.